 T: Touristy thing done:

 I’m not embarrassed about going to places that see a high level of tourism.
 There’s usually a very good reason why it is so popular and I’m not going to deny myself the experience just because it’s supposedly not cool to do touristy things.
+Like the Taj Mahal.
 The only thing I generally don’t like doing is tours – I’ve given in to temptation a few times and always regretted it.
 Such as a day trip in the Mekong Delta of Vietnam aargh!

 U: Unforgettable travel memory: